 We were in good company in Newport.
-This cruise liner was there and left the day before us.
-We are continually amazed at the size.
+This cruise liner was

 Yesterday, we cruised from Jamestown RI in Narragansett Bay to Montauk NY on the eastern tip of Long Island.
 We had a very nice cruise and due to the currents and winds, we averaged 7.1 knots using only 1500 RPM.
 We timed the notorious currents around the tip of Montauk well and arrived with little or none.
 We anchored in Montauk Lake in 12 ft of calm water.
 Needless to say, we got some good “ZZZZ’s” last night.
 We dingied to town and walked around among all the restaurants and shops.
 We spent most of our time there at Gossmans, a compound of restaurants and shops and a fresh fish market.
 Norm tried to make contact with a friend of our friend Roy Adler (from Annapolis), but could not get an answer on the VHF radio.
 Very unusual since this guy has a Sea Tow franchise up here.
 However, it is very “dead” up here now that the season is over.
 While the restaurants and resorts still seem to be open, we saw very little auto and people traffic.
 We had the whole town to ourselves.